zaphosting/docs/docs/satisfactory-firststeps-dashboard.md

 ---
 id: satisfactory-firststeps-dashboard
 title: "Satisfactory: Dashboard Overview"
-description: Information about the dashboard of a Satisfactory server from ZAP-Hosting
+description: "Information about the dashboard of a Satisfactory server from ZAP-Hosting"
 sidebar_label: Dashboard
 services:
   - gameserver-satisfactory